mamift/redbean4laravel5provider/README.md

 ### How to install

-Add
+Add this line

 	"mamift/redbean4-laravel5":"dev-master"

 to your composer.json file.
-Then run composer update in your Lumne or Laravel app directory.
-For Lumen, add this line:
+Then run composer update in your Lumen or Laravel app directory.

+#### For Lumen

+Add this line:

 	$app->register('Mamift\Redbean4Laravel5\Redbean4Laravel5Provider');

-to app.php inside the bootstrap/ folder, so RedBeanPHP is setup using Laravel's database settings.
-For Laravel 5, add this line:
+to app.php inside the bootstrap/ folder, so RedBeanPHP is setup using Lumen's database settings.

+#### For Laravel 5

+Add this line

 	'Mamift\Redbean4Laravel5\Redbean4Laravel5Provider',

 to the providers array inside config/app.php.

-RedBeanPHP will register it's own facade class ("R"), and you can begin using Redbean using the 'R::' prefix.
+For both Lumen and Laravel, RedBeanPHP will register it's own facade class ("R"), and you can begin using Redbean using the 'R::' prefix.

 ### Usage